ngbox/signal-utils/apps/docs/docs/operators/throttleTime.md

 # throttleTime

 <code>throttleTime</code> operator limits the emission of values from the source signal based on a time window.
-It emits the first value in the window and then ignores subsequent values until the window expires
+It emits the first value in the window and then ignores subsequent values until the window expires.
 <br/><br/>

 ```ts